Derived equivalences for Symplectic reflection algebras: Introduction

 \begin{Thm} The following is true for all $c\in \param$. \begin{enumerate} \item The regular $H_c$-bimodule $H_c$ has finite length. \item Generalized Bernstein inequality holds for $H_c$, i.e., for any finitely generated $H_c$-module $M$. \end{enumerate} \end{Thm}

 Reduction of (2) to (1) was done in \cite[Theorem 1.1]{B_ineq}.
 We will explain necessary modifications of arguments from \cite{B_ineq} that prove (1).

 {\bf Acknowledgements}.
-I would like to thank Roman Bezrukavnikov, Yoshinori Namikawa and Ben Webster for stimulating discussions.
-This work has been funded by the Russian Academic Excellence Project '5-100' This work was also partially supported by the NSF under grant DMS-1501558.
+I would like to thank Roman Bezrukavnikov, Dmitry Kaledin, Emanuele Macri, Yoshinori Namikawa and Ben Webster for stimulating discussions.
+I also would like to thank the referees for many useful comments that allowed me to improve the exposition.
+This work has been funded by HSE University Basic Research Program by the Russian Academic Excellence Project '5-100'.
+This work was also partially supported by the NSF under grant DMS-1501558.